Monitoring RabbitMQ With Prometheus and Grafana

 How to use the management plugin

-Depending on your use case, you can use its web UI or rabbitmqadmin CLI or both.
+Depending on your use case, you can use its web UI rabbitmqadmin CLI or both.
 The management plugin is part of the RabbitMQ distribution.
-Before it can be used, you need to enable it like any other built-in plugins.
+Before it can be used, you need to enable it like any other built-in plugin.
 You can use the rabbitmq-plugins command below.

 rabbitmq-plugins enable rabbitmq_management